 How Much is a Train Accident Settlement?

-No attorney can make any sort of promise about settlement amounts.
-However, we can show you some of the available data on train accident settlement amounts.
+A train accident lawyer can’t make promises about settlement amounts.
+However, we can show you some of the latest train accident settlement amounts.
 Fortunately for victims, Congress passed a law after an Amtrak crash that raised the liability cap.
-The maximum for damages used to be $200 million but is now $295 million.
+The maximum for damages used to be $200 million.
+But now the maximum is $295 million.

-Amtrak reached a $265 million settlement after one of its trains derailed in Philadelphia.
+Amtrak reached a $265 million settlement after a 2015 train derailment in Philadelphia.
 This accident killed eight people and injured over 200.
-The engineers were going 106 mph around a curve in a 50 mph zone.
-The judge ordered that the engineer face criminal charges.
-He later faced over 200 criminal charges as a result of the accident.
+The train engineer was going 106 mph around a curve in a 50 mph zone.
+The engineer faced over 200 criminal charges as a result of the accident.

-After a Norfolk Southern freight train derailed in Williamsburg VA, a gas station attendant suffered life-threatening injuries.
-His traumatic brain injuries made it difficult for him to accomplish minor tasks.
-He was awarded $46 million, totalling at $60 million with interest.
+After a Norfolk Southern freight train derailed in Virginia, a gas station attendant suffered life-threatening injuries.
+His traumatic brain injuries prevented him from accomplishing minor tasks.
+He received $46 million in damages, which later added up to $60 million with interest.